Copyright (c) St. Joseph's Residence Inc.. All rights reserved.

 Comments, concerns, and complaints are crucial in determining the quality of care and improving services, as they create opportunities to make improvements and ensure resident satisfaction.
 We encourage residents and families to approach any one of our employees when issues arise.

 A Concerns and Compliments process has been developed to ensure that concerns are addressed.
-Concerns and Compliment forms are available from staff or from the brochure rack in the front reception area.
+Concerns and Compliment forms are available from staff or from the Resident and Family Communication Board on each unit.
 The form outlines the process used to address concerns.
 Any concern or complaint will be dealt with in a timely, confidential manner.

 Is there space available for family gatherings?

 Some rooms (e.g. Baba’s Dining Room, Multi-Purpose Room) can be reserved for family functions.
 Due to limited space, bookings are granted on a first come, first serve basis.
 Please see the Business Office staff or the Food Service Manager to make arrangements to use these rooms.
 Food and drinks may be available through Nutrition and Food Services at a reasonable cost.

 Where can I park?

 Visitor parking is provided on the south and west sides of the building.
 Please DO NOT park in designated parking stalls or in the front driveway – this fire lane must remain clear at all times.
 Handicapped parking is available.
 Visitors must record their license plate number in the sign-in book at the front reception area.

 What are the accommodations like?

 Each Resident room is a private room with its own two-piece bathroom and closet.
 Furniture already provided include an adjustable height bed, dresser, and nightstand.
 Items such as furniture, televisions, phones, radios, pictures, knick-knacks, books, and plants are usually brought in by family to make the room feel more like home.

 What are the visiting hours?